 Common Signs of a Water Leak

-If you notice any of these signs, it’s important to immediately identify and fix the leak.
+If you notice these signs, it’s time to investigate further.

 Here are some step-by-step instructions for identifying the source of a water leak: